-Classic Ham and Cheese Rolls, also called Ham and Cheese buns, scrolls or pinwheels.
-This recipe isn’t made with crescent rolls, no Bisquick, no puff pastry, but with a proper yeast dough.
-Now don’t get me wrong, those are all convenient and quick, and would work well, but they lack the real bakery flavour of a freshly baked yeast dough in the oven.
+Classic Ham and Cheese Rolls recipe with a Ranch twist, also called Ham and Cheese buns or scrolls.
+This recipe isn't made with crescent rolls, no Bisquick, no puff pastry, but with a proper yeast dough.
+Now don't get me wrong, those are all convenient and quick, and would work well, but they lack the real bakery flavour of a freshly baked yeast dough in the oven.

-Ham and Cheese Rolls don’t need any sauce for additional flavour, however you can add pizza sauce, mayo, mustard or Ranch dressing to the base, which is my favourite.
+A Ham and Cheese Rolls recipe doesn't need any sauce for additional flavour, however you can add pizza sauce, mayo, mustard or Ranch dressing to the base, which is my favorite.
 Another favourite is my Aussie Cheesymite Scrolls, which uses cheese and Vegemite together in a bread scroll.

 This Ham and Cheese Roll recipe makes enough for 2 baking trays.
 If you're going through the effort to make this delicious recipe, might as well freeze an extra bag for later.
 It's really not double the work, to make twice as much, as this is a large batch of yeast dough.
 I find my kids usually eat the first tray right away, leaving the second tray for later.